 Luckily, I had some Heavy Duty Glue that I used to adhere glass on glass to make Inexpensive Glass Candle Holders that worked great.
 I also decided to use some decorative tape just in case.

 Leave about an inch of space near the opening of your paper protectors to give it the flexibility needed to change out the road trip games if you wish to create more like this.
 You can find a free tic-tac-toe Printable here.

 Fill the inside of your case with all the necessities.
-Be sure to include a dry erase marker to play the license game.
+Be sure to include a dry erase marker to play the licensed game.

 Now let the fun begin.
 Your kids will be forced to look out the window and look at the license plates.
 You can also have them write down state abbreviations or capitals.